 Frogner Park is an open air display of some of Vigeland’s work.
-It’s free of charge, always open and well maintained and can be easily reached the town centre by metro or tram.
+It’s free, always open, well maintained and can be reached easily by metro or tram from the town centre.

-The granite and bronze figures exposed date back to the early years of the last century and have an appealing, essential, minimalist style to them which was typical of those years.
-The statues are all part of a common theme i.e. the transition we all go through during our lives; from infancy to adolescence and then from adulthood to old age.
-Our joys and struggles are masterfully and entertainingly represented in the artist’s full size human figures with their emotionally charged poses.
-It’s hard not recognise yourself in some of the shapes on show.
+The granite and bronze figures exposed in the Park date back to the early years of the last century and have an essential, minimalist style to them which I found quite appealing.
+The statues are all part of a common theme i.e. the transition we all go through during our lives, from infancy to adolescence and then from adulthood to old age.
+Our joys and our struggles are masterfully and entertainingly told by the artist’s full size human figures and their emotionally charged poses.
+It’s hard not recognise yourself in some of the statues on show.

-Centrepiece in the park is the granite monolith that towers perhaps some fifteen meters tall.
+Centrepiece in the park is Vigeland’s granite monolith that towers around some fifteen meters tall.
 The carvings on the rock once again tell the story of life’s cycle: birth, family, love, work, struggle, joy… it’s all in there.

-There’s over two thousand kilometres of cross country skiing tracks around Oslo, ninety kilometres of which are lit for late night skiing enthusiasts with cabins to cater for food and overnight stays.
-It goes without saying that cross country skiing is Norway’s national sport, a speciality in which the country excels and generally dominates Winter Olympics as well with over 120 gold medals to the Norwegian’s credit so far.
+There are over two thousand kilometres of cross country skiing tracks around Oslo, ninety kilometres of which are lit for late night skiing with cabins to cater for food and overnight stays.
+Some of these make Holmenkollen part of their route and easy starting point.
+Cross country skiing is Norway’s national sport, a speciality in which the country excels at and generally dominates the Winter Olympics with over 120 gold medals to the nation’s credit.

-Due to the magnificent skiing infrastructure Holmenkollen is often the venue for international skiing events.
-However, the most prominent feature of this outdoor sports haven is the “Holmenkollbakken”, the massive ski jump that dominates the skyline towards the summit of the hill.
+However, the most prominent feature to be found at Holmenkollen is the “Holmenkollbakken”, a massive ski jump that dominates the skyline at the summit of the hill.

 There has always been a Holmenkollbakken since 1892 with new designs (19 so far) successively replacing older ones throughout the years.
-The current version was completed in 2010, towers at 134m above the ground and has the capacity for over sixty thousand spectators.
-Ski jumpers who have braved the Holmenkollbakken have achieved leaps over 140m long.
+The current version was completed in 2010, towers at 134m above ground and has enough space for over sixty thousand spectators.
+Ski jumpers come here to train from all over Europe and beyond and some have achieved leaps over 140m in length.

-But if skiing is not your thing then just the views from the Holmenkollen are worth the trip to the hill alone.
-Beautiful vistas of Oslo and the Oslofjorden at sunset can be admired while slowly sipping a mug of hot Glögg, the local mulled wine sold for no less than 10€ a serving.
+But if skiing is not your thing then just the views from Holmenkollen are worth the trip to the hill alone.
+Beautiful vistas of Oslo and the Oslofjorden at sunset can be admired from here while slowly sipping a mug of hot Glögg, the local mulled wine sold for no less than 10€ a cup.

 -Olso City Hall

 Definitely an odd looking building, the Oslo City Hall is of course the seat of city’s administration.
-However, it deserves a mention for it’s stunning inside decor and for also being the venue for the Nobel prize award ceremony that takes place every year.
-There’s plenty of marble to admire and the decorative paintings by artists Sørensen and Rolfsen in the huge Main Hall contains some interesting highlights of Norway’s twentieth century history.
+However, it deserves a mention for its stunning inside decor and also for being the venue of the Nobel prize award ceremony that takes place here every year.
+There’s plenty of marble to admire and the decorative paintings by artists Sørensen and Rolfsen in the huge Main Hall, contain some interesting highlights of Norway’s twentieth century history.

 -Oslo Opera House

-Angularand deceptively small the opera house is a prize winning architectural marvel that can be found at eastern end of Oslo harbour no more than a twenty minute walk from the City Hall.
+Angular and deceptively small looking the opera house is a prize winning architectural marvel that can be found at eastern end of Oslo harbour, no more than a twenty minute walk from the City Hall.

 -Viking Ship Museum

-There are someextraordinary, beautifully restored viking vessels that date back to around 800 AD on display at the Oslo Ship Museum.
-The boats were recovered from old burial sights after being used as tombs for what are believed to have been people of rank within the viking communities.
-The precision with which the boats were crafted is exceptional and the work put into restoring them for public display is superb.
+There are some extraordinary, beautifully restored viking vessels that date back to around 800 AD on display at the Oslo Ship Museum.
+The boats were recovered from old burial sights after being used as tombs for what are believed to have been people of rank within the old viking communities.
+The precision with which the boats were crafted is extraordinary and the work put into restoring them for public display is superb.

 What to eat

-Reindeer burger might not appeal to some but to the carnivores out there (including myself) it’s a definite must.
-Tasty, tender and nutritious one of these bad boys fills you up satisfying for several hours.
-Reindeer burgers are particularly popular around Christmas time and are easily found at the open air Christmas market.
+Reindeer burger might not appeal to everyone but to the carnivores out there (including myself) it’s a definite must.
+Tasty, tender and nutritious one of these bad boys in a bun fills you up with satisfaction for hours.
+Reindeer burgers are particularly popular around Christmas time and are easily found at the open air Christmas Market just in front of the Grand Hotel along Karl Johans Gate.
 Be prepared to spend around 15€ for the privilege though (drink included).

 Where to chill

-An easy stroll heading east along Karl Johans Gate towards Oslo central rail station takes you through the town’s main shopping district with the usual display glitzy high end fashion boutiques.
+An easy stroll heading east along Karl Johans Gate towards Oslo central rail station takes you through the town’s main shopping district with the usual display of glitzy high end fashion boutiques.
 There are also at least a couple venues worth exploring here.
-The Scotsman Pub (link) is pleasant and buzzes in the evenings with a healthy mix of locals and tourists from all over the globe.
-There a shuffleboards (which seems to be a favourite amongst Norwegians), and a band or a DJ on some nights along with English speaking staff.
-Drinks as usual, are extortionately expensive.
+The Scotsman Pub has character and buzzes in the evenings with a healthy mix of locals and tourists.
+There a shuffleboards (which seem to be a favourite amongst Norwegians), and a band or a DJ on some nights along with English speaking staff.
+Drinks, as usual, are extortionately expensive.
 Anything with alcohol will set you back by at least 10€ if not more.

 Just around the corner from the Scotsman’s there’s “The Club” the aptly named venue for those in the mood for a bit of a boogie.
 Queues here can be long but the music continues all night til 3am.

 Another great spot worth checking out is Andy’s Pub ( Stortingsgata 8,) close to the Grand Hotel.
-Live music from a grand piano and capable pianist, some keen would be half drunken singers make this place ideal for a late night laugh.
+Live music from a grand piano and singing pianist, some keen wannabe vocalists make this place ideal for a late night laugh.
 Drinks still way above 10€.

 So, to sum it up:

-If you can put the aside the steep prices for food and drink, Oslo makes a great city break.
-There’s an international environment and people are generally friendly and welcoming.
+If you can put the steep prices for food and alcohol aside, Oslo makes a great city break.
+There’s an international feel and people are generally friendly and welcoming.
 The city is clean and public transport efficient.